Our Elementary program is structured into two levels of multi-age groupings.

 Every year, our sixth-grade students present Expert Projects (yearlong research project presentations).
 Watch the video below to see our sixth-graders in action.

-Contact Us for more information about our private elementary programs, the Henrico campus or Montessori curriculum.
+Contact Us for more information about our private elementary programs or the Montessori curriculum.